TusharSSurve/OpenCV/README.md

 ## 36. Holistic Estimation

 Live perception of simultaneous human pose, face landmarks, and hand tracking in real-time can enable various modern life applications: fitness and sport analysis, gesture control and sign language recognition, augmented reality try-on and effects.
 It generate a total of 543 landmarks (33 pose landmarks, 468 face landmarks, and 21 hand landmarks per hand).

+## 37. Save a video

+Save a video using opencv.